Skip to main content

-Dental Crowns in Manhattan Beach and Woodland Hills CA
+Dental Crowns in Woodland Hills

 A dental crown is a tooth-shaped prosthetic that covers a tooth's entire visible surface down to the gumline and is often called a "cap."
 A crown's purpose is to restore the tooth's shape, size, structure, and appearance so you can chew on it comfortably again.